Dressing For A Nursing Interview

 3. What You Should Carry With You

-You might want to think about bringing a physical copy of your CV, some references, a recommendation letter, and any certificates or licenses you might require for the interview.
+You might want to bring a physical copy of your CV, some references, a recommendation letter, and any certificates or licenses required for the interview.
 You might also wish to carry a pen and notebook to take notes on relevant information.

 4. Qualities Employers Will Be Looking For

 Employers search for a variety of traits in nurses.
-Good communication skills, compassion, excellent medical skills, and a great work ethic are some crucial and common traits.
+Some crucial and common traits include good communication skills, compassion, excellent medical skills, and a great work ethic.

 CPR-Certification-Online-10--Off-ProMedCert.com